anamariapanait10/Proiect_ASC_2/README.md

 IF (Instruction Fetch), ID (Instruction Decode), EX (Execute), MEM (Memory Access), WB (Write Back).
 The main types of instructions are R, I, S, U, J and can be recognized by the opcode:
 ![image](https://github.com/anamariapanait10/Proiect_ASC_2/blob/main/instructions_types.png?raw=true)

+We have stored all the machine-code instructions in a bytes-array and the 32 registers in a register-file.
+The five steps in decoding an instruction are described below:
+1. `Instruction Fetch` – in this stage, we use the pc (program counter register), in order to get the next instruction from the memory and, after that, the value of pc is incremented by 4, pointing to the next instruction
+2. `Instruction Decode` – the decode step is divided in two sub-stages:
+    a.
+A function which matches each instruction with its type: r/i/b/j/u/s
+    b.
+6 functions, one for each type of instruction, which split the bytes of the instruction, according to its format, and provide the exact type of the current instruction (the operation and the registers which store the values of the operands)
+3. `Execute` – we have used specific functions, in order to implement the effective operations
+4. `Memory Access` – this step is necessary, when we need to access data which is not stored in registers
+5. `Write back` – the final step, in the decoding-process, is to load the result of the operation in the appropriate location (a register, or a memory location)